JavaSkreeet/HotBot/README.md

 Check out the [Python Bot](https://github.com/raylu/sbot) by Raylu, the repository where idea of !headpat was born.

 ### Deployment
-We ran into problem with Heroku wherein the dependencies failed to build correctly while hosting the bot.
-The bot runs fine while running from local machine but doesn't load online with Heroku.
-Hence Heroku related branches are deleted until a solution or an alternative is found.
-Thanks for bearing with us (^_^)
+We finally settled for [glitch.com](https://glitch.com/) for hosting our bot.
+Everything works including the !yt command which was previously giving us trouble on Heroku.
+More information on hosting will be put up on glitch branch once it's made.
+Thank you for cooperating with us (^_^)

-### Cheers!
+### Cheers